 Welcoming the first residents

 In 2017, the first safe house was secured.
 It had space for four LGBTQI asylum seekers, and the first residents moved in during October 2017.
-During the process of securing the property, Micro Rainbow was extensively supported by the international law firm Weil, Gotshal & Manges with of legal advice and support including on tax, property and more.
+During the process of securing the property, Micro Rainbow was extensively supported by the international law firm Weil, Gotshal & Manges with legal advice and support including on tax, property, and more.

 Soon after, Micro Rainbow secured a second property, very close to the first.
 In the years since opening the first safe house in 2017, Micro Rainbow has secured houses across the West Midlands, North West of England and London.
 Micro Rainbow is now able to offer 29,000 safe bed nights, or places for 80 LGBTQI asylum seekers, at any given time.